 New logistics giant conquers Hoyerswerda: 20,000 square meters for Slam Germany!

-The logistics park in Hoyerswerda, which was built for Aldi in 1995, houses a total of around 22,000 square meters and consists of four hall sections.
-Two halls are currently rented out, and the new Slam Germany premises are seamlessly involved in the company's plans, which is active in logistics across Europe.
-Together with about 9,500 square meters of outside area, this is an ideal constellation for the logistical activities.
+The logistics park in Hoyerswerda, which was built for Aldi in 1995, accommodates a total of around 22,000 square meters and consists of four hall sections.
+Two halls are currently rented, and Slam Germany's new premises fit seamlessly into the plans of the company, which is active in logistics throughout Europe.
+Together with around 9,500 square meters of outdoor space, this represents an ideal constellation for logistical activities.

-The logistics service provider Slam International Group, with branches in Great Britain, Poland and Germany, relies on the enormous potential of the Hoyerswerda location.
-Jürgen Seidler, the head of Slam Germany, emphasizes the excellent requirements of the location for logistics activities.
+The logistics service provider Slam International Group, with branches in Great Britain, Poland and Germany, is relying on the enormous potential of the Hoyerswerda location.
+Jürgen Seidler, the head of Slam Germany, emphasizes the excellent conditions of the location for logistics activities.
 This is also reflected in the dynamic development of the entire logistics sector.
-The logistics market in Germany is estimated for a remarkable 331 billion euros in sales, which corresponds to an increase of 19% compared to 2019, so Statista .
+The logistics market in Germany is estimated to have a remarkable 331 billion euros in sales in 2023, an increase of 19% compared to 2019, according to Statista.

-The Slam Germany will not only use its halls as a warehouse, but also for business and transport.
-Alexander Jensen, Senior Letting Manager of the LIVOS Group, emphasizes the long -term cooperation and a promising future for the logistics location Hoyerswerda.
+Slam Germany will not only use its halls as storage, but also for business and transport.
+Alexander Jensen, Senior Letting Manager of the LIVOS Group, emphasizes the long-term cooperation and a promising future for the Hoyerswerda logistics location.

 A look at the logistics landscape

 The infrastructure for logistics and transport is very important in Germany.
-The transport has the largest market share with around 47% and around 4.6 billion tons of goods were transported in 2022.
-Bach from the region, especially the most dynamic logistics regions, such as the Ruhr area and the Halle/Leipzig area, benefit highly from this development.
+Transport has the largest market share at around 47% and around 4.6 billion tonnes of goods were transported in 2022.
+Bach from the region, especially the most dynamic logistics regions, such as the Ruhr area and the Halle/Leipzig area, benefit greatly from this development.

-with the Duisburg port, as the largest inland port in Europe, and the second largest inland port in Cologne, which also has significant envelope, the logistics in Germany remains a load -bearing pillar of the economy.
-These aspects show that the new rental agreement of SLAM Germany in the Hoyerswerda logistics park is not only a profit for the company, but will also make an important contribution to the strengthening of the regional economy.
+With the port of Duisburg, the largest inland port in Europe, and the second largest inland port in Cologne, which also has significant throughput figures, logistics in Germany remains a mainstay of the national economy.
+These aspects show that Slam Deutschland's new rental agreement in the Hoyerswerda Logistics Park is not only a benefit for the company, but will also make an important contribution to strengthening the regional economy.